top of page

 The Impact on Our Health: Vulnerability to Pesticides and Toxins

 The consequence of decreased P-Coumaric Acid levels due to Gibberellic Acid intervention extends beyond the compromised nutritional quality of fruits and vegetables.
-With reduced antioxidant protection, individuals consuming these produce may find themselves more susceptible to the harmful effects of pesticides and toxins that tend to accumulate in conventionally grown crops.
+With reduced antioxidant protection, individuals consuming these products may find themselves more susceptible to the harmful effects of pesticides and toxins that tend to accumulate in conventionally grown crops.

 Our body's ability to combat oxidative stress and detoxify harmful substances relies significantly on the intake of antioxidants, such as P-Coumaric Acid.
 When these defenses are diminished, the body's resilience against external threats weakens, leaving us more open to the negative impacts of exposure to pesticides and environmental toxins commonly found in our food chain.